 How to Avoid Losing Your Checked Luggage

-Lost luggage ruins trips.
-Here’s how to minimize the risk and handle it if it happens.
+Lost luggage advice has gotten complicated with all the conflicting tips flying around.
+Here’s what actually works to minimize the risk and handle it if it happens.

 Use a Carry-On When Possible